 Yes.
 Even before I wrote a single word.

 Nine months.
 Stop laughing.
 I don't know why it takes me the same amount of time to deliver either a book or a baby, but there you have it.
 Sometimes the amount of research vs. rough-drafting varies, but it generally takes three-quarters of a year for my head to gel ideas into a cohesive story.
 Often, I work on more than one book at once.
 I may be touring for Perfect Match, for example, while editing Second Glance, and writing a new book.
 It's like windows on a computer - several are open at once.
-It also means I'm usually about three books ahead of myself; I am currently writing LIVING COLOR, the book that will be published next.

 My mom and my agent.
 I take their comments and incorporate them into the next draft… and do a hefty edit.
 And another… and another…